kangise/product-review-analyzer/CONTRIBUTING.md

 - Ask in GitHub Discussions
 - Contact maintainers directly

-Thank you for contributing to Product Review Analyzer!
+Thank you for contributing to Regeni!